abyssswatcher/gobarber-api/README.md

 First setup your test env:

-1. Create a .env.test file in root directory, use .env.example file for env vars keys.
+1. Create a .env.test file into root directory, use .env.example file for env vars keys.

-2. Replace all lines into #Database section for DB_DIALECT=sqlite.
+2. Replace all lines into #Database section for:
+   DB_DIALECT=sqlite
+   DB_STORAGE=./__tests__/database.sqlite

 Now run tests: